thunderbird/developer-docs/thunderbird-development/building-thunderbird/linux-build-prerequisites.md

 Please choose option 2 to proceed with a successful build.

 This action should install all the remaining libraries and dependencies necessary to build Thunderbird locally.

-### Create `mozconfig` file

-This step will need to be performed if you manually checked out the code and performed the bootstrap, and it will covered in the next section you follow, [Building Thunderbire](./#build-configuration).

 ## Missing libraries